Skip to Main Navigation

 Political Context

-On the security front, Cote d’Ivoire has effectively contained Jihadist incursions from armed groups conducting recurrent attacks on its Northern neighbors of Mali and Burkina Faso.
+Côte d'Ivoire has maintained political and social stability in a region increasingly marked by fragility and insecurity, especially in neighboring countries.
+On the security front, Côte d’Ivoire has effectively contained Jihadist incursions from armed groups conducting recurrent attacks on its Northern neighbors of Mali and Burkina Faso.

 However, the country is facing a humanitarian challenge in its northern part, bordering Burkina Faso, due to the influx of refugees mainly fleeing jihadist violence in the neighboring country.